Donkey Kong (character): In popular culture

 Donkey Kong remains one of Nintendo's bestselling franchises, with 82 million copies sold by 2025.
 Journalists described Donkey Kong as a mascot for both Nintendo and the video game industry.
 (Note: Attributed to multiple references: Eurogamer, GamesRadar+, IGN, and Wired) The catchphrase "it's on like Donkey Kong" has entered pop culture vernacular, used in television series, films, music, and news headlines to say something is "going down".
 In 2007, the Monster Jam racing series obtained the license to use Donkey Kong's appearance for a monster truck.
 The truck debuted in a December 2007 show in Minneapolis and toured with Monster Jam throughout 2008.

 Ralph, the protagonist of the video game-themed Walt Disney Animation Studios film Wreck-It Ralph (2012), was inspired by Donkey Kong.
 He is introduced as the antagonist of a Donkey Kong-like arcade game and has similar proportions.
 Entertainment Weekly described him as "a kind of human version of Donkey Kong".
 The director, Rich Moore, said Ralph was conceived as an animal similar to Donkey Kong, and the animators used Donkey Kong as a reference when designing 8-bit sprites of Ralph.

 Donkey Kong appears in Patrick Jean's Pixels (2010), a short film which depicts 1980s video game characters attacking New York City.
 He reappears in the feature film adaptation Pixels (2015), which expands the premise to depict alien invaders using the characters to conquer Earth.
 The director, Chris Columbus, said Donkey Kong's inclusion required months of negotiations, and Nintendo granted permission after determining the filmmakers were treating him with respect.
 The film War for the Planet of the Apes (2017) features treacherous apes nicknamed "donkeys" in reference to Donkey Kong.

-Donkey Kong has inspired internet memes, including a 2022 phenomenon in which Twitter users responded to posts from the Pringles account by spamming a picture of Donkey Kong shooting lightning from his groin.
+Donkey Kong has inspired internet memes, including a 2022 phenomenon in which Twitter users responded to posts from the Pringles account by spamming a picture of Donkey Kong appearing to shoot lightning from his groin.
 The transgender rights movement adopted Donkey Kong as an icon after the YouTuber Harry "Hbomberguy" Brewis livestreamed a playthrough of Donkey Kong 64 for over 50 hours to raise funds for the British charity Mermaids in 2019, in response to the National Lottery Community Fund considering canceling a £500,000 grant.
 Kirkhope made a guest appearance during the stream to say "trans rights" in his Donkey Kong voice.
 Laura Kate Dale, a transgender game journalist, wrote for the BBC that posting images of Donkey Kong became "a powerful act of protest and a way to remind one man that his attempt to remove financial support from the trans community failed" following the livestream.